ResearchComputing/Documentation/docs/programming/coding-best-practices.md

 code.
 These include:

 1. using naming conventions for variables;
-2. placing whitespaces, indentations and tabs within code;
+2. placing whitespace, indentations and tabs within code;
 3. adding comments throughout to aid in interpretation.

 In this tutorial we will examine these concepts.